-All JAL and EA applicants and W-2 applicants and participants have the right to request a Fact Finding Review.
+All JAL applicants and W-2 applicants and participants have the right to request a Fact Finding Review.
 The Fact Finding Review is completed by the W-2 agency's Fact Finder.
 It is the first level of the dispute resolution if an applicant or participant believes:

-- 1. The denial of an application for EA, JAL, or W-2 services was incorrect; - 2.
+- 1. The denial of an application for JAL or W-2 services was incorrect; - 2.
 The application was not acted upon with reasonable promptness; - 3.
 The W-2 placement was inappropriate; - 4.
-The placement begin date was wrong; - 5.
+The W-2 placement begin date was wrong; - 5.
 The W-2 payment was incorrectly ended, reduced, or subject to an overpayment; - 6.
-The extension to a W-2 24-month placement time limit or 60-month state lifetime limit was incorrectly denied; - 7.
-The EA amount was incorrect; and/or - 8.
+The extension to a W-2 24-month placement time limit or 60-month state lifetime limit was incorrectly denied; and/or - 7.
 The denial of a good cause request for noncooperation with child support was incorrect.